alt-shreya/dsp_pathway/README.md

 Contributions welcome!

 I'm currently working on defining guidelines.
-In the meantime, you can start by familiarizing yourself with the [GitHub Contribution guidelines](https://docs.github.com/en/contributing), provide a solid foundation for best practices in contributing to projects.
+In the meantime, the [GitHub Contribution guidelines](https://docs.github.com/en/contributing), provide a solid foundation for best practices in contributing to projects.